GoodClover/ohno-OSM/josm_tips.md

 In Draw mode, holding the `Alt` key while clicking the mouse will start a new way from the last node.

+In Draw mode, holding the `Shift` key while clicking the mouse will start a new way at your mouse position.

 Holding the `Alt` key when drag selecting will select the entire object(s) of any node(s) in the selection area.

 Left click drag will make a selection rectangle; you can move that rectangle outline by adding a right mouse click without releasing the left click and dragging.